syntasso/workshop/using-multiple-promises/README.md

 todo   http://todo.default.example.com   todo-00001      todo-00001    True
 ```

-We can now test the app.
+You can now test the app.
 On a separate terminal, you'll need to open access to
 the app by port-forwarding the kourier service:

 ```bash